TreeSisters includes everyone

 Jo Powell, Grove Tender

 We know that women respond to stress differently from men and the stresses of a world facing climate change, require women to come together.
 TreeSisters provides a space for belonging and genuine sisterhood that can be particularly lacking for women in the west who are often dislocated from family.
 Our Theory of Change underpins the relational approach that we believe is required if we are to bring ourselves back in step with nature.
-It asks us to feel and embody what it is like to a part of nature, and to bring our action from this place.
-Our theory of change can be used by anyone but it is women who are trialing it through our “Inner Journey” and discovering their courage, resilience and hope in action that this approach can bring.
-Through our network we allow women to come together and share best practice, and support one another through the change that is needed to make better choices.
+It asks us to feel and embody what it is like to be a part of nature, and to bring our action from this place.
+Our theory of change can be used by anyone but it is women who are trialling it through our “Inner Journey” and discovering their courage, resilience and hope in action that this approach can bring.
+Through our network, we allow women to come together and share best practices and support one another through the change that is needed to make better choices.

-Our Groves project offers women the chance to step into what we call feminine Nature-based leadership.
+Our Groves project offers women the chance to step into what we call feminine nature-based leadership.
 This project attracts women who want to contribute and who know that they have much to offer, but who need the support of a local community of women in order to grow the confidence to take this step.

 Grove circles offer a safe space for women to share and transform their common experiences of growing up as women within the cultural conditioning and the impacts that this has had on confidence and identity.
 The energy that becomes available in this transformation can then be offered out in service to the world.